rudinesurya/FastJobs-Android/README.md

 + Your team can add new features more quickly.

 ### Git Approach Adopted
++ Nothing special as it is a one developer project.
++ Commits small improvements or bug fixes with useful comments to enable reverting back quickly when something goes wrong.
++ ignore unnecessary files from git

 ### Complex Model Schema
 User entity holds its own references to jobs that he/she has joined.
 This enables fast querying in the job dashboard, when we want to filter jobs that the current user has joined or has saved as favourite.

 <img src="readme_img/user_model.png" width="400">

 Job entity creates sub-collection to hold users that have joined and another collection for holding all the comments.
 This strategy can further be improved for large data as we can query sub-collection by pages.
 The advantage of not storing all these references in the job entity itself is that we dont bloat up the job entity size by irrelevant data.
 We also avoid hitting the size limit per document.

 <img src="readme_img/job_model.png" width="400">

 ### Third Party Components